pawelgrzybek/pawelgrzybek.com/content/posts/2020-04-12-mocking-functions-and-modules-with-jest.md

 These are my typical candidates for mocks:

+- mock API calls
-- mock calls to APIs or databases queries
+- mock databases queries
 - mock conditions difficult to generate in a test environment

 ![Picture of website with helpful resources to understand mocks](/photos/2020-04-12-1.jpg)